wellscrosby/MRGHoloOcean/docs/packages.md

 # Holodeck Packages and Configuration
-How packages are installed, managed, and interpreted in holodeck.
+How packages are installed, managed, and interpreted in holoocean.

 ## Package Installation